suncoast-devs/handbook/lessons/react-state-with-fetch/index.md

 const newGame = (await response.json()) as Game
 ```

-While this did not **remove** any errors from our code it does increaase our
+While this did not **remove** any errors from our code, it does increase our
 type safety.

 ## Warning!

-You might be thinking to yourself: "Oh this is good, if the data from
+You might be thinking to yourself: "Oh, this is good if the data from
-`response.json()` isn't in the right shape of a `Game` we will find out!
+`response.json()` isn't in the right shape of a `Game`, we will find out!

 Unfortunately, `TypeScript` only checks types while in development mode.
 When we
-**RUN** our application, all of the type information is stripped away and
+**RUN** our application, all of the type information is stripped away, and
 nothing is checked while our code is `executing`.
 This is a downside to
 TypeScript that might be improved in future versions.
 Future versions may add
-what we'd call **run-time type checking**
+what we'd call **run-time type checking**.